 Reported by Horse & Hound last week was the out of court settlement reached between eventer, Polly Jackson, and Paul and Christine Kilmister.

-The claim centered on a broken verbal agreement by the Kilmisters that Jackson could compete their Olympic hopeful horse, Bournston Highland Charm’s (stable name ‘Henry’), until after the Olympics.
+The claim centred on a broken verbal agreement by the Kilmisters that Jackson could compete their Olympic hopeful horse, Bournston Highland Charm’s (stable name ‘Henry’), until after the Olympics.